rizaldevs/cybermod/README.md

 ## Initialization

-To initialize cybermod, on the file that creates the client instance, simply import the Client class from cybermod instead of pyrogram:
+To initialize cybermod, on the file that creates the client instance, simply import the Client class from cybermod instead of cybergram:

 ```python
 from cybermod import Client
 ```

 And that's all!
-You can still use the `Client` class as you would normally do with Pyrogram, but now having all the extra features.
+You can still use the `Client` class as you would normally do with cybergram, but now having all the extra features.

 You don't need to change the imports on the plugins files.
-Even by importing `Client` from pyrogram, the cybermod features will be available anyway.
+Even by importing `Client` from cybergram, the cybermod features will be available anyway.
 In order to monkeyatch cybermod features successfully, it's just required that the first `Client` class imported to your project code should be from cybermod.
 Then all the other future `Client` instances will be patched automatically.